 8. Now you'll be able to remove the raw jackfruit pod off its compartment using your fingers.

-9. Remove off the white thin strips of membranes that surround each jackfruit pod.
+9. Remove off the rags that surround each jackfruit pod.
 Discard them.

-10. Each jackfruit pod will have a seed within called as 'bikand' in Konkani.
-Carefully open the pods and remove the seeds out, along with its outer membrane.
+10. Each jackfruit pod/bulb will have a seed within called as 'bikand' in Konkani.
+Carefully open the pods and remove the seeds out, along with its outer peel.
 Retain the seeds for later use.

 Pickling raw jackfruits: